Ian Nicholls, AROnline’s historian-in-residence, tells the story of Rover and Triumph, and their part in the downfall of the British motor industry.

 In April 1973, The Times newspaper revealed that British Leyland was seeking local authority planning permission to build a 1,000,000sq ft car assembly plant at Solihull, Warwickshire, on land adjoining the main factory complex of Rover.
 It would be the second stage in an estimated £25m expansion programme, designed to double Rover output of 2000 vehicles a week, within five years.

 The media were now being told that the car – the Rover SD1 – would be produced at a rate of 2000 cars a week, or 100,000 a year.
 The first stage would be the construction of a 230,000 square foot paint plant.
 Work was expected to start on this within a few weeks, and was scheduled for completion in 1974.

 Triumph at Coventry, was expected to play a key role in Rover’s expansion as a supplier of components, including engines and transmissions.
 It was rumoured that Triumph’s Coventry factory would shortly receive considerable investment in new, highly-automated production machinery.
 Assembly of cars would continue at Triumph.

 Factory sources were at pains to point out that Triumph cars would take on an even more important long-term role when the existing over-crowded range of sports cars and saloons was thinned out and sharpened by newcomers.

-Quietly, and without an official announcement, the Specialist Car Division, comprising Jaguar, Rover and Triumph, had been broken up.
-Rover and Triumph had been pulled together into one company, Rover-Triumph, under a new Chief Executive, Bill Davis, the former Managing Director of Triumph.
+Quietly, and without an official announcement, the Specialist Car division, comprising Jaguar, Rover and Triumph, had been broken up.
+Rover and Triumph had been pulled together into one company, Rover Triumph Cars Limited, under a new Chief Executive, Bill Davis, the former Managing Director of Triumph.